-Our responsibility is to express an opinion on compliance for UH's major federal program based on our audit of the types of compliance requirements referred to above.
-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
-Those standards and OMB Circular A-133 require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major federal program occurred.
+Our responsibility is to express an opinion on compliance for UH's federal program based on our audit of the types of compliance requirements referred to above.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the NEH OIG Program-Specific Audit Guide (the Guide).
+Those standards and the Guide require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a federal program occurred.
 An audit includes examining, on a test basis, evidence about UH's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.

-We believe that our audit provides a reasonable basis for our opinion on compliance for the major federal program.
+We believe that our audit provides a reasonable basis for our opinion on compliance for the federal program.
 However, our audit does not provide a legal determination on UH's compliance.

-Opinion on the Major Federal Program
+Opinion on the Federal Program

-In our opinion, Utah Humanities complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on its major federal program for the year ended October 31, 2015.
+In our opinion, Utah Humanities complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on its federal program for the year ended October 31, 2016.